ErnestCuong/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save students' data, lessons' data and user preference data in json format, and read them back into corresponding objects.
-* inherits from `TutorAidStudentStorage`, `TutorAidLessonStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from `TutorAidStudentStorage`, `TutorAidLessonStorage` and `UserPrefsStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes